-Once the necessary information is provided, the next window asks the user to select the type of analysis desired, shown in Figure 33.
-Among the options it is possible to compare damage of the new to the standard truck based on the equivalent axle load factor for each truck (AASHTO), or based on the stresses generated by each truck based on a dynamic analysis of the truck moving through the slab.
+Once the necessary information is provided, the next window asks the user to select the type of analysis desired, shown in Figure 35.
+Among the options it is possible to compare damage of the new to the standard truck based on the equivalent axle load factor for each truck (AASHTO), or based on the stresses generated by each truck based on a dynamic analysis of the truck moving through the slab, as well as calculating the permit fee for a case study truck based on fatigue cracking.